parsingk/spring-boot-logger/README.md

 You can print your application log or what you want to, also send to Kinesis Data Streams.

 - Java 11 +
+- Java 17

 ## 1. Setup

-Add @EnableAspectJAutoProxy, @EnableLogger in your main class
+Add @EnableAspectJAutoProxy in your main class
 ```
 @EnableAspectJAutoProxy
-@EnableLogger
 @SpringBootApplication
 public class Application {